anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Four themes are present in the readings: the coming of the Lord, preparing the way, blind eyes being opened, and rejoicing.

-* **Isaiah 35.1-10** continues in Isaiah, and is a call to 'rejoice with joy' in the light of God coming, reversing fortunes, strengthening the weak, opening the eyes of the blind, and a 'highway' being there.
+* **Isaiah 35.1-10** (see BCP+) continues in Isaiah, and is a call to 'rejoice with joy' in the light of God coming, reversing fortunes, strengthening the weak, opening the eyes of the blind, and a 'highway' being there.
 * **Psalm 146.4-10** (EV: 5-10) connects hope with joy ('Happy are those ... whose hope is in the Lord their God'), and says, 'the Lord opens the eyes of the blind'.
 * Alternatively, the canticle is the **Magnificat (Luke 1.46-55)**, which is a song of joy, and is about fortunes being reversed.
 * **James 5.7-10** says, 'Strengthen your hearts, for the coming of the Lord is near.'